sharonpamela/tagCloud/README.md

 This app allows the user to enter a paragrah of text in the input box and generates a tagCloud (AKA Word Cloud) based on the words entered.

-## Technologies used:
+## Technologies and libraries used:
-Node.js
+- Node.js
-React.js
+- React.js
-react-d3-cloud
+- react-d3-cloud

 ## Deployed Link:
 https://sharonpamela.github.io/tagCloud/